fweiss/potter-kata-perl/README.md

 # Potter Kata written in Perl with TDD

-This is an excercise and example of using TDD with Perl.
+This is an exercise and example of using TDD with Perl.

 ## Running the tests